Kunduz Province: Energy

-Infrastructure

 Only 25% of families have access to safe drinking water, and only 18% of houses have access to electricity, with the bulk relying on public power.
 Safe toilets are found in only 2% of urban households, while they are almost non-existent in rural regions.

+Transportation

 The province's transportation infrastructure is fairly well developed, with 68 percent of roads capable of carrying car traffic in all seasons.
 However, there are no roads in 4% of the province.
-In terms of telecommunications, the Roshan (telco), Afghan Wireless, and MTN Digital phone networks are all operational in the province.